romanvm/TinyMCE4.spoiler/Readme.md

 To remove a spoiler, click on a spoiler block and then click "Remove spoiler".
 The spoiler block will be converted to a plain paragraph.

-For spoiler blocks to work properly you need to add to your web pages CSS/JavaScript code that defines look and behavior of the spoiler blocks.
+**Note**: For spoiler blocks to work properly you need to add to your web pages CSS/JavaScript code that defines look and behavior of the spoiler blocks.

 [An example of a spoiler on a web page using JQuery](https://jsfiddle.net/romanvm/7w9shc27/).